csiro/miriad/README.md

 cmake -S . -B build -DCMAKE_INSTALL_PREFIX=$HOME/miriad
 cmake --build build --target install
 ```
+You can change the CMAKE_INSTALL_PREFIX to where you would like to install miriad.

 A patched version of PGPLOT is built as part of the Miriad build (as well as RPFITS and WCSLIB) because standard packaged versions are either not available or don't provide what Miriad needs.

 ## Optional: Enable Large N mode